DESTINATIONS · CALABRIA

 1909 Teatro Alfonso Rendano Inaugurated with Verdi's “Aida” Exists to this day

-The theatre's name comes from Alfonso Rendano, an outstanding composer and pianist whose musical influence and management completed the vision of creating a regional cultural centre.
-The final opening took place on 20 November 1909, marked by a performance of Giuseppe Verdi's “Aida,” which sparked numerous debates due to the extraordinary lavishness of the ceremony.
+The theatre's name comes from Alfonso Rendano, an outstanding pianist and composer from Calabria.
+The final opening took place on 20 November 1909, marked by a performance of Giuseppe Verdi's "Aida," which sparked numerous debates due to the extraordinary lavishness of the ceremony.
 The building is an example of 19th-century eclecticism in its neoclassical form, typical of the Umbertine style that dominated Italian architecture of the period.

 Contemporary Significance and Post-War Reconstruction

 Today, Teatro Rendano is not only a venue for music and theatrical performances but also a centre for cultural and educational events.
-During the bombing of 4 December 1943, a bomb destroyed the building's ceiling, including the painted ceiling by Enrico Salfi.
-The reconstruction process, led by architect Ezio Gentile, lasted until 1966, and the reopening took place on 7 January 1967 with a premiere of Verdi's “La Traviata.”
+During World War II, the building was damaged in an air raid, with the destruction affecting part of the roof, ceiling, decorations and the auditorium itself.
+Reconstruction was completed with the theatre's reopening on 7 January 1967.

 Today, Teatro Rendano is one of Calabria's principal opera stages, and its significance for regional identity is underscored by the historic curtain (sipario storico).
-This work, painted by Paolo Vetri in 1901, depicts the solemn entry into Cosenza of Duke Louis III of Anjou in 1433.
-As a National Monument, this majestic building continues to inspire new generations of artists, connecting tradition with modern development strategies.
+It depicts the solemn entry of Louis III of Anjou into Cosenza in 1433 – a motif drawing directly on the city's history, not merely on theatrical decoration.
+Such painted curtains were a prestigious feature of Italian theatres at the turn of the 19th and 20th centuries.

 The Magic of Opera in the Heart of Calabria – Performance Schedule at Teatro Rendano

-When planning a visit to Teatro Rendano, it is advisable to book tickets in advance through the TicketOne platform or at the “In Prima Fila” box office.
-The theatre offers reduced tickets for young people up to 25 years of age and seniors over 70, ensuring broad cultural accessibility for all social groups.
+When planning a visit to Teatro Rendano, it is advisable to book tickets in advance through the TicketOne platform or at the "In Prima Fila" box office.
+The programme, times and ticket prices change seasonally, so the best sources for current information are the official Teatro Rendano website, Comune di Cosenza channels or TicketOne.

 An Architectural Masterpiece of Cosenza – Harmony and Elegance of Teatro Rendano